ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/files/browse/get-directories.dotnet.markdown

-﻿#Commands : GetDirectoriesAsync
+#Commands : GetDirectoriesAsync

-**GetDirectoriesAsync** method is designated to retrieve paths of subdirectories of a specified directory.
+The **GetDirectoriesAsync** method is designated to retrieve the paths of subdirectories of a specified directory.

 ## Syntax